didlie-dev/layr-project/index.md

 ---
 ## Preface

-This an overview how we built Layr - a decentralized cloud storage system.
+This an overview of how we built Layr - a decentralized cloud storage system.
 We hope that this overview will serve not only as a narrative detailing the problems and solutions we encountered while building Layr, but also as an introduction to the problem space of decentralized cloud storage in general.